Rubina Dilaik: Debut and breakthrough (2008–2013)

-In 2013, she played Divya Jakhotia in Zee TV's Punar Vivah - Ek Nayi Umeed opposite Karan Grover.
+In 2013, she played Divya Jakhotia in Zee TV's Punar Vivah – Ek Nayi Umeed opposite Karan Grover.

-Success and acclaim (2014-2019)
+Success and acclaim (2013–2020)

 From 2013 to 2014, she portrayed Sita in Life OK's mythological show Devon Ke Dev...Mahadev and Jeannie in SAB TV's Jeannie Aur Juju.

-From 2016 to 2020, Dilaik portrayed Soumya Singh in Colors TV's Shakti - Astitva Ke Ehsaas Ki opposite Vivian Dsena, for which she was awarded for Best Personality in Colors' Golden Petal Awards 2017 and Best Actress in ITA Awards 2017.
-In March 2021, she returned to the series.
-It proved as a major turning point in her career.
+From June 2016 to January 2020, Dilaik portrayed Soumya Singh, a trans woman in Colors TV's long-running popular show Shakti – Astitva Ke Ehsaas Ki opposite Vivian Dsena, for which she was awarded for Best Personality in Colors' Golden Petal Awards 2017 and Best Actress in ITA Awards 2017.
+She returned to the series in March 2021, which went off air in late 2021.
+It proved a turning point in her career.

-Bigg Boss 14 and beyond (2020-present)
+Bigg Boss 14 and beyond (2020–present)

-In October 2020, Dilaik entered as a contestant in the fourteenth season of Bigg Boss, the Indian version of reality TV show Big Brother.
+In October 2020, Dilaik entered as a contestant in the fourteenth season of Bigg Boss, the Indian version of the reality TV show Big Brother.
 She took part in the house along with her husband Abhinav Shukla.
 She stayed in the house for twenty weeks and emerged as the winner.

 In 2022, Dilaik participated in Fear Factor: Khatron Ke Khiladi 12.

 Dilaik made her Hindi film debut with Ardh in 2022 alongside Rajpal Yadav and Hiten Tejwani.
 It marks the directorial debut of music composer-singer Palash Muchhal.
 Rubina was chosen over 50 other girls during the look-test for the film.
 Ardh released digitally on ZEE5 on 10 June 2022 and received positive reviews from critics.

 In 2022, she participated in Jhalak Dikhhla Jaa 10, where she ended up becoming the 1st runner-up.
+In 2025, Dilaik participated in Colors TV's reality show, Pati Patni Aur Panga – Jodiyon Ka Reality Check along with her husband, Abhinav Shukla.
+The couple emerged as the winners of the series.

 Personal life

-Dilaik had been in a relationship with her Chotti Bahu co-actor Avinash Sachdev before they split up in 2012.

 Dilaik married her longtime boyfriend, actor Abhinav Shukla on 21 June 2018 in Shimla.
 Dilaik revealed it on Bigg Boss 14 that her marriage with Shukla was falling apart before they entered the show.
-She also revealed that they had given six months to each other before getting divorced.
-However, post the show they decided to continue their marriage while her husband said, "there's no divorce happening".
+She also revealed that they had given six months to each other before their divorce.
+However, after the show they decided to continue their marriage while her husband said, "there's no divorce happening".
+The couple welcomed twin girls on 27 November 2023, Jeeva and Edhaa.